tokazio/archivald/README.md

 Run Konsist rules via KSP annotation processor to validate architecture at compile time.

+There is 2 processors:

+1. The first is active if no 'konsistKspClasspath' is given and is responsible to generate a META-INF/architecture-rules in which we list where we could find @ArchitectureRule
+2. The second is active if 'konsistKspClasspath' is given and is responsible to validate rules found in the META-INF/architecture-rules of the different jars in the given 'konsistKspClasspath'

 ## Rule definition

 A rule is a function annotated with @ArchitectureRule